aleemaheer/GIT-Commands/README.md

-# Git commands
+## Git Cheatsheet ✨

-In this repository i have just write some git commands.
+😍 In this repository I have just write some git commands.